On the rate of convergence of the Difference-of-Convex Algorithm (DCA): Introduction

 The convergence rates established by Le Thi et al. \cite{le2018convergence} depend on the value of the \L{}ojasiewicz exponent, as the following theorem shows.
 The theorem stated here is a special case of Theorems 3.4 and 3.5 in \cite{le2018convergence}, to give a flavor of the convergence results in \cite{le2018convergence}.

-\begin{theorem}[Theorems 3.4 and 3.5 in Le Thi et al.\ \cite{le2018convergence}] Assume that the domain of $f$ is closed, and that $f$ is continuous on its domain.
-Also assume that least one of $f_1$ and $f_2$ is strongly convex, and $f_1$ or $f_2$ is differentiable with locally Lipschitz derivative in every critical point of the DC problem.
-Finally, assume the sequence $\{x^k\}$ is bounded, and let $x^\infty$ be a limiting point of $\{x^k\}$.
+\begin{theorem}[Theorems 3.4 and 3.5 in Le Thi et al.\ \cite{le2018convergence}] Let $f_1$ and $f_2$ be proper convex functions and let the domain of $f$ be closed.
+Also assume that at least one of $f_1$ and $f_2$ is strongly convex, and $f_1$ or $f_2$ is differentiable with locally Lipschitz gradient in every critical point of the DC problem.
+Finally, assume the sequence $\{x^k\}$ is bounded, and let $x^\infty$ be a limit point of $\{x^k\}$.
 Then $x^\infty$ is also a stationary point.
-Moreover, if $f$ satisfies the \L{}ojasiewicz gradient inequality \eqref{Lojasiewicz} at all stationary points, then \begin{enumerate} \item if $\theta\in(1/2,1)$, then $\|x^k-x^\infty\| \leq ck^{\tfrac{1-\theta}{1-2\theta}}$ for some $c$. \item if $\theta\in(0,1/2]$, then $\|x^k-x^\infty\|\leq cq^k$ for some $c>0$ and $q\in(0,1)$. \end{enumerate} \end{theorem} In particular, item 2 shows a linear convergence rate when $\theta\in(0,1/2]$.
+Moreover, if $f$ satisfies the \L{}ojasiewicz gradient inequality \eqref{Lojasiewicz} at all stationary points, then \begin{enumerate} \item if $\theta\in(1/2,1)$, then $\|x^k-x^\infty\| \leq ck^{\tfrac{1-\theta}{1-2\theta}}$ for some $c>0$. \item if $\theta\in(0,1/2]$, then $\|x^k-x^\infty\|\leq cq^k$ for some $c>0$ and $q\in(0,1)$. \end{enumerate} \end{theorem} In particular, item 2 shows a linear convergence rate when $\theta\in(0,1/2]$.
 Yen et al.\ \cite{Yen2012} had already shown linear convergence earlier for a much smaller class of DC functions.
 We will present a complementary result to this theorem (see Theorem \ref{theorem_PL} below), for the case $\theta = 1/2$, where we show linear convergence of the objective function values, and give explicit expressions for the constants that determine the linear convergence rate.
 Moreover, we will relax the assumption of a bounded sequence of iterates, and the assumption of strong convexity.

 In the absence of conditions like the \L{}ojasiewicz gradient inequality \eqref{Lojasiewicz}, only weaker convergence rates are known for the DCA.
 In particular, Tao and An \cite[Proposition 2]{tao1997convex} and Le Thi et al.\ \cite[Corollary 1]{LETHI2021162} have shown an $O\left(\frac{1}{\sqrt{N}} \right)$ convergence rate after $N$ iterations under suitable assumptions, as given in the next theorem. \begin{theorem}[Corollary 1 in \cite{LETHI2021162}, Proposition 2 in \cite{tao1997convex}] If $x^\infty$ is a limit point of the iteration sequence generated by the DCA, and at least one of $f_1$ and $f_2$ is strongly convex, i.e.\, for some $\mu_1, \mu_2 \ge 0$ such that $\mu_1 + \mu_2 > 0$,